Overriding Type Class Instances (Part 2)

 (Rec0 Text))))

-A bit noisy, but you can see that the structure of our MyRec
+xA bit noisy, but you can see that the structure of our MyRec type is represented here.

 Here’s the important part!

-type.
+What we can do is create our own type class that will produce a different representation when we are passing things through our Override type.
 We can replace the leaves of the generic representation with another type that will do the override magic for us.
-We’ll call this type Overridden
+We’ll call this type Overridden.

 % ghci